asbiin/laravel-webauthn/README.md

 }
 ```

-This way user would have to validates their key on login.
+This way users would have to validate their key on login.

 ## Authenticate